We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - erosive esophagitis

-- narrowing of the esophagus
+- esophageal stricture, which is a narrowing of the esophagus

 - chronic laryngitis

-- chronic sinusitis
+- chronic cough

-- difficulty speaking
+- hoarse voice and difficulty speaking

-- pneumonia (often recurring and serious)
+- aspiration pneumonia (often recurring and serious)

-- sleep apnea
+- sleep disorders

 - constant throat clearing